 One of the most fun things to do in Cincinnati?
 Leave Cincinnati.
 That’s right – just a short drive across the river will take you to Northern Kentucky, where you can enjoy a variety of attractions.

 First on your list should be the Newport Aquarium.
-The aquarium is home to over 70 exhibits, including a shark ray breeding program, an Amazon jungle exhibit, and even a frog bog!
-You can also take a behind-the-scenes tour of the aquarium, which is a great way to learn about the animals and how they’re cared for.
+The aquarium has over 70 exhibits, including a shark ray breeding program, an Amazon jungle exhibit, and a frog bog!
+You can also take a behind-the-scenes aquarium tour, a great way to learn about the animals and their care.

 If you’re interested in something a bit more hands-on, head to the Creation Museum.
 This museum is dedicated to educating visitors about creation science.
 You’ll see exhibits on dinosaurs, the history of the Earth, and the Bible.
-You can also take part in a variety of hands-on activities, such as digging for fossils and making your own Noah’s Ark.
+You can also participate in various hands-on activities, such as digging for fossils and making your own Noah’s Ark.
 The Creation Museum is a great place to learn about science and religion.

 After a day of exploring, relax with a walk through Devou Park.
 This 700-acre park offers hiking trails, a playground, and scenic views of the Cincinnati skyline.
-You can also take a ride on the Devou Park Train, which is a great way to see the park.
+You can also ride on the Devou Park Train, a great way to see the park.

-So for a fun day trip from Cincinnati, head over to Northern Kentucky!
-You’ll find plenty of ways to spend the day before heading back to the city.
+So, head over to Northern Kentucky for a fun day trip from Cincinnati!
+You’ll find plenty of ways to spend the day before returning to the city.

 27. The Escape Game Cincinnati